shopware/store-api-reference/docs/guides/faq.md

 **How can I fetch SEO URLs for requested categories or products**

-> When you request includes the `sw-include-seo-urls: 1` header, Shopware will automatically try to resolve relative URLs for all your categories and products.
+> When you request include the `sw-include-seo-urls: 1` header.
+Shopware will automatically try to resolve relative URLs for all your categories and products.
 These will then be accessible in the `seoUrls` field of each record.